nunorvoliveira/snapmaker-2.0/Fusion 360/Post-Processor/README.md

 - ### CC and CCW Rotation Support Added

    To allow for a bigger range of tools, support for both CC and CCW rotation was implemented.
 User can select the rotation diretion of each tool in Fusion 360 and this is is implememted on the post processor and passed on correctly to the machine.
+This is currently not supported by Snapmaker \(at least on A350, but is already implemented for  futureproof)

 - ### Comments for Program Information and Operation Name